Paraphraser/PiBuilder/README.md

 	Unless you have good reasons to do otherwise, I recommend:

-	- Open the "Image customization options" popup menu <span style="color:green">[A]</span> and choose "to always use".
+	- Open the "Image customization options" popup menu [A] and choose "to always use".
 If you select that option then all of your settings will be remembered across launches of Raspberry Pi Imager.
 In other words, you will only have to configure Raspberry Pi Imager **once**.

-	- Enable <span style="color:green">[B]</span>, then enter a name for your host at <a name="firstBootHostName"></a><span style="color:green">[C]</span>.
+	- Enable [B], then enter a name for your host at <a name="firstBootHostName"></a>[C].
 I recommend choosing a generic name rather than a unique name for each host.
 The decision you make here boils down to:

 		- if you choose a *generic* name (like "raspberrypi"), you will only have to set up this panel once.
 You will choose the actual host name later when you run the first PiBuilder script; but
 		- if you choose a *unique* name for each host then you will have to remember to come back into this panel each time you run Raspberry Pi Imager.